-Robert Caro’s New Yorker Essay: 7 New Insights Into LBJ
+Robert Caro’s New Yorker Essay: 7 New Insights Into LBJHistorians in the News

 In a riveting new account in The New Yorker, Robert Caro, the preeminent biographer of 36th president Lyndon Baines Johnson, traces the politician’s activities on the day President Kennedy was assassinated in Dallas.
 Before the shots were fired, a Senate probe threatened to contaminate Johnson’s career, and magazine investigations had the Johnson family finances in their sites.
 Then fate rang out of the clear Texas sky.